Sharps Container

 The diagnosis of a needlestick injury is based on the reported incident.
 Immediate actions are crucial to minimise the risk of infection:

-• Document the Incident: Record details of the incident, including the type of needle, the circumstances of the injury, and information about the source patient if known.
+• Documentation: Record details of the incident, including date, time, circumstances, and any information about the source patient or material.

 Management and Treatment